Le Dragon 2018 Field School/Volunteer Project

 The plan for the 2018 season, is to uncover the starboard side of the ship, locate the stern section if possible and to conduct a gradiometer survey of the surrounding area.
 The team will also see if we can find the figurehead which we believe is of General Washington.

-Latest Research undeertaken by Florence Prudhomme of aD MAT-FRANCE has proven that Le Dragon was an English Privateere and an American Privateer before that.
+Latest Research undertaken by Florence Prudhomme of ADMAT-FRANCE has proven that Le Dragon was an English Privateer and an American Privateer before that.
 When launched as an American Privateer she was called the Washington.